Klotzi111/TransformerInterceptor/README.md

 #### Note
 Classes loaded for the `Raw` type are sometimes ONLY loaded for the `MixinTransformer` (SpongepoweredMixin) and the class will be loaded again when it is required from normal execution.

+### Priorities
+When registering a `ClassTransformer` you need to give it a priority.
+This priority specifies the order in which the `ClassTransformer` are executed.
+Higher priorities are executed first.
+The default action has a priority of `0`.
+If you want to transform after the default load/transformation has happened register your `ClassTransformer` with a priority lower than `0`.
+If you want to transform the result of other registered `ClassTransformer` or initially load the class then use a priority higher than `0`.

 ## Example
 Because classes are loaded almost every time during execution you want to register your class transformer as early as possible.